chartjs/Chart.js/readme.md

 Fork
 -------

 A few features have been added.
 See relevant samples pages for a demo.
-See also [http://www.brittle-star.com/http://www.brittle-star.com/code/a-stem-fork-of-chart-js/](http://www.brittle-star.com/code/a-stem-fork-of-chart-js/)
+[View the new Chart types here.](http://www.caseyy.org/code/a-stem-fork-of-chart-js/)

 ### box-and-whisker plots (special case of bar charts)